Matt Fitzpatrick Betting Profile: The Sentry - PGA TOUR

 At The Sentry

-- Fitzpatrick has entered The Sentry once of late, in 2023.
+- Fitzpatrick has played The Sentry once of late, in 2023.
 He finished seventh, posting a score of -21.

 - Jon Rahm won this tournament in 2023 with numbers of 4.409 in Strokes Gained: Off-the-Tee (second in field), -2.696 in SG: Approach the Green (32nd), and 6.057 in SG: Putting (first).